-TRITON AP-EMAIL supports the use of third-party software for message encryption.
-Enable this encryption method by selecting the Third-party application option in the Encryption method drop-down list (Settings > Inbound/Outbound > Encryption).

-The third-party application must support the use of x-headers for communication with the Email module.
+Forcepoint Email Security supports the use of third-party software for message encryption.
+Enable this encryption method by selecting the option Third-party application in the pull-down menu Encryption method (Settings > Inbound/Outbound > Encryption).
+The third-party application must support the use of x-headers for communication with the Email Security module.

-TRITON AP-EMAIL can be configured to add an x-header to a message that triggers an encryption policy.
+Forcepoint Email Security can be configured to add an x-header to a message that triggers an encryption policy.
 Other x-headers can indicate encryption success or failure.
 These x-headers facilitate communication between the email protection system and the third-party encryption software.
-You must ensure that the x-header settings made in the Email module Encryption page match the corresponding settings in the third-party software configuration.
-See TRITON AP-EMAIL Administrator Help for information about configuring the Email module for a third-party encryption application.
-You also need to configure an outbound email DLP policy in the Data module.
-See Data Security Manager Help for details about configuring an email DLP policy with an encryption action plan.
+You must ensure that the x-header settings made on the Encryption page of the Email Security module match the corresponding settings in the third-party software configuration.
+See Forcepoint Email Security Administrator Help for information about configuring the Email Security module for a third-party encryption application.

+It is also necessary to configure an outbound email DLP policy in the Data Security module.
+See Forcepoint DLP Administrator Help for details about configuring an email DLP policy with an encryption action plan.
 See Creating an email DLP policy for encryption for a sample email DLP policy configuration.